CurtisHughey/ergo/README.md

 This will run the bot, called Xantos, on the KGS Computer Go room, with a 19x19 board (again, can specify from 1 to 19, although if there is no argument it will default to 19).
 You can kill it with ctrl-c.

 ---

+Three separate instances of ergo can be run at one time: on the KGS server, regression tests, and interactive/unit tests/etc.  For the first two, the ergo executable is copied to kgsGtp or regTests respectively, and for the last one it is just in the main directory.
+In each of those directories, there is a configs directory.
+Passing in the -C flag to ergo allows you to specify a configuration file (you can specify number of rollouts, threads, number of hash buckets, etc).
+Refer to configParser.c's getDefaultConfig for all the options.
+To specify an option in a config file, for example number of rollouts:
+  > rollouts 50000

+Command line arguments will override the value given in a configuration file, if provided.

 To run performance tests (basically, times a UCT iteration):
   > ./runPerfTests